 Proper Protective Clothing for Winter

 It is important to remember to take proper precautions at work to keep yourself warm and safe during the winter months.
-Proper protective clothing is the key to keeping yourself safe in the workplace if you are exposure to outdoor conditions.
+Proper protective clothing is the key to keeping yourself safe in the workplace if you are exposed to outdoor conditions.

 What are some additional prevention tips?